-The main urban planning and property project licensing laws are (i) the Basis Law on Territorial and Urban Planning Policies (Lei de Bases da Política dos Solos, Ordenamento do Território e Urbanismo), (ii) the Territorial Planning Instruments Regulations (Regime Jurídico dos Instrumentos de Gestão Territorial) and (iii) the Legal Regime of Urban Planning and Building (Regime Jurídico da Urbanização e da Edificação "RJUE").
+The main urban planning and property project licensing laws are (i) the Basis Law on Territorial and Urban Planning Policies (Lei de Bases da Política dos Solos, Ordenamento do Território e Urbanismo); (ii) the Territorial Planning Instruments Regulations (Regime Jurídico dos Instrumentos de Gestão Territorial); and (iii) the Legal Regime of Urban Planning and Building (Regime Jurídico da Urbanização e da Edificação, "RJUE").

-Under the Legal Regime of Urban Planning and Building, both national and local public authorities (state and municipal) can approve the rules of use, occupation and transformation of the land, , taking into consideration public interests in various sectors, such as environment, defence, protection of wildlife, and defining goals and principles to which land use should conform.
-These restrictions are considered "public interest constraints and easements" and they can derive from the Public Hydric Domain Regulations, the National Agricultural Reserve Regulations, the National Ecological Reserve Regulations, the Natura 2000 Network Regulations, or the Immovable Assets with Cultural Interest Classification Regulations
+Under RJUE, both national and local public authorities (state and municipal) can approve the rules of use, occupation and transformation of land, taking into consideration public interests in various sectors, such as environment, defense, protection of wildlife, and defining goals and principles to which land use should conform.
+These restrictions are considered public interest constraints and easements and they can derive from the Public Hydric Domain Regulations, the National Agricultural Reserve Regulations, the National Ecological Reserve Regulations, the Natura 2000 Network Regulations, or the Immovable Assets with Cultural Interest Classification Regulations.